 – with David Braid

-Murley is a prominent soloist on David Braid’s 2005 Juno award-winning sextet recording, Vivid.
-Murley co-led a quartet with Braid that toured nationally in 2004.
+Murley was a prominent soloist on David Braid’s 2005 Juno award-winning sextet recording, Vivid.
+Murley also co-led the MBQ quartet with Braid that toured nationally in 2004.
 Their debut CD, “Mnemosyne’s March, was released in March 2006.
-The group has been expanded to a quintet to include new co-leader Tara Davidson (see DMBQ).
+The group was expanded to a quintet to include new co-leader Tara Davidson (see DMBQ).

 – with Rob McConnell